 So, let me take you through all the stops we had on this 15 days or two weeks of Himachal & Spiti Valley Road Trip.

 We began our journey from Shimla.
 Alka and I took an HPTDC night bus from Delhi, and believe me this is the first time we ever met.
 After landing in Shimla, we met our driver Ravi who was to be our most valued companion on this Himachal & Spiti Valley road trip.
 I must say, having a good driver is a blessing in itself.
 We took the taxi from Shimla as the hill drivers are used to driving in the hills and also because the local taxi associations prefer that.

 In Shimla, we visited the erstwhile Viceregal Lodge and enjoyed a lovely guided tour followed by a walk in its gardens.
 We met Prof Chandramohan Parsheera who told us about a lot of offbeat places that we can see on this trip.
 His guidance proved valuable.

-Shimla to Thanedhar is about 70 km and lovely drive overlooking the Apple Orchards.
-Out next night halt was at Thanedhar where we discovered the story of Himachal Apple, surrounded by apples just short of being ripe enough to be eaten.
+Shimla to Thanedar is about 70 km and lovely drive overlooking the Apple Orchards.
+Out next night halt was at Thanedar where we discovered the story of Himachal Apple, surrounded by apples just short of being ripe enough to be eaten.

 Day 3 – Rampur Bushahr & Sarahan